janevala/home_be/README.md

-# homebe
+# Home BE
-Home BE Auth, to be used together with Home FE which is a Flutter cient app.
-Home BE is backend app written in Go.
-This backend app can be run in Docker container to provide client app with data.
-It runs by default on port 8091, and is not using true authentication, as it is not intended to be used in production.
-It is intended to be used as a demo app for learning purposes.
+Home backend application, intended to be used together with Home frontend (Flutter client app).

+Home BE is app written in Golang.
+Its inded to provide authentication for client, as well as news resources.
+This app is intended to be used in Docker container, and runs by default on port 8091.
+It is simple demo app for learning purposes.

-## Go
+## Go notes
 ```
 sudo apt install -y golang
 go mod init github.com/janevala/home_be